-Are you looking to find hypnotherapy near Bedlington for help with chocolate addiction?.
-Quays Clinic of Hypnotherapy in North Shields can help you.
+Are you looking to find hypnotherapy near Bedlington for help to stop eating chocolate?
+Quays Clinic can help you.
 Hypnotherapist Ian Smith is an Internationally respected therapist.
 Get the help you need today.

 “Chocoholic” is a term often used jokingly by those who love the sweet stuff and eat it in large quantities.
-They may have an urge to buy chocolates every time they pass a candy display, or finish a whole box of chocolates in one sitting because they just can’t stop.
+They may have an urge to buy chocolates every time they pass a candy display or finish a whole box of chocolates in one sitting because they just can’t stop.

 This may not be a joking matter.
 Chocolate does contain several powerful compounds such as theobromine and tryptophan, among others, which are known to act on the human brain, creating euphoric feelings and even sexual arousal in large enough concentrations.

 For example, dark chocolate is a healthier alternative than either milk chocolate or white chocolate.
-Dark chocolate contains flavonoids and a powerful antioxidant, which are known to help fight heart disease, and have been shown to lower blood pressure.
+Dark chocolate contains flavonoids and a powerful antioxidant, which are known to help fight heart disease and have been shown to lower blood pressure.

 The darker the chocolate, the healthier it is for you.
 Dark chocolate is also lower in fat and lower in sugar than the creamier milk chocolate.